george-roussos/employeeasy-server/README.md

 }
 ```

-## Creating and Editing Employees
+## Creating and Editing Entries

 To begin with, a user needs to sign up, or log in.
 Each user is assumed to be a line manager, managing employees.
 Each manager is assigned their own employees and they are only allowed to perform requests involving those instances in the collections.
 When performing a `POST` request to `/api/employees`, the employee is added under the corresponding manager (which is inferred based on the logged in user).
-In conjuction with the frontend, only employees of this manager's line are displayed. `DELETE` or `PUT` requests that provide the correct `:id` but involve a different manager are not allowed (the API leverages JWT authentication).
+The same applies to expense and vacation entries (on entering the name, the entry is linked to the employee entry). `DELETE` or `PUT` requests that provide the correct `:id` but involve a different account are not allowed (the API leverages JWT authentication).

 ## Tech Stack